paytabscom/paytabs-drupal-commerce/README.md

-Commerce PayTabs PT2
+Commerce ClickPay PT2

 Description
 -----------
-This module provides integration with the PayTabs payment gateway.
+This module provides integration with the ClickPay payment gateway.

 CONTENTS OF THIS FILE
 ---------------------